Moses Ehambe

-Moses Randall Ehambe (born May 22, 1986) is an American former professional basketball player that also worked as an assistant coach / player development for the Minnesota Timberwolves of the National Basketball Association (NBA).
+Moses Randall Ehambe (born May 22, 1986) is an American former professional basketball player and coach, currently working as an assistant and player development coach for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for Oral Roberts.

 College career

 He played college basketball at Oral Roberts University.

 Professional career

 In September 2011, he signed with the Iowa Energy for the 2011–2012 season.

 In September 2012, he signed with FIATC Joventut of the Spanish ACB League for the 2012–13 season.

 In November 2013, he was re-acquired by the Iowa Energy.

 On April 29, 2014, he signed with Guaiqueríes de Margarita for the 2014 LPB season.

 On August 1, 2014, he signed with Eisbären Bremerhaven of Germany for the 2014–15 season.

 On December 18, 2015, he signed with Kyoto Hannaryz of the Japanese bj league.

 On August 25, 2016, he signed with German club SC Rasta Vechta.